-- IX.
-Course Organization: The Course Schedule provides an outline with dates for some of the important activities of the course.
+- X. Course Organization: The Course Schedule provides an outline with dates for some of the important activities of the course.
 Class time will be used for: - 1.
 Introduction of material in the text by demonstration. - 2.
 Discussion of student questions on the test or class material, including exercises attempted. - 3.
 Administering tests. - 4.
 Hands-on laboratory projects - X. Late Assignments: Late Assignments will not be accepted.
 An assignment is late if not turned in at the beginning of class on the due date.
 If you miss class, you are still responsible for turning in your assignment on time, unless you have a written doctor's excuse, or a verifiable emergency.

 - XI.
 Attendance: Attendance is not taken, but your attendance will likely impact your grade. - XII.
 Cheating: Cheating is morally wrong.
-In addition, if you are caught, there are serious consequences (see the college catalog).
-Not to mention the fact that it will affect your grade.
-For instance, if you copy the spreadsheet or database lab assignments from someone else, then you will not know how to do the last lab assignment for each of these programs.
-The last lab requires that you make up your own spreadsheet or database, which must be different from everyone else in the class.
-In addition, half of your grade is based upon exam scores, and you will not do well on the exams unless you do all of the work yourself.
+In addition, if you are caught, there are serious consequences (see the college catalog), not to mention the fact that it will affect your grade.
+Sixty percent of your grade is based upon exam scores, and you will not do well on the exams unless you do all of the work yourself.
 Photocopied assignments will not be accepted.
 Do your own work and you will learn the material well.
 I encourage you to work with someone else, but each person must do his or her own work.
 For example, two people might want to sit next to each other in the lab and work at the same pace so that they can help one another.
 However, each person should be doing the assignment on a separate machine.
 Two people may not work together on one machine; you learn best by doing the work, not by watching others do it.

 XIII.
 Student Evaluation:

 Laboratory Projects 35%

 Project 5%

 Midterm 30%

 Final Exam 30%

 TOTAL 100%